-Id incorporate significant public transport routes to town and local centres as appropriate, to ensure that enient access to local services and facilities by walking, ansport.
-They have the potential to enable focussed transport and cycling infrastructure, delivering high ovide a significantly higher modal share of travel by village based growth options.
-The Local Plans CSRM e greater distance from Cambridge would mean higher in an edge of Cambridge focus but site specific transport uce the impact of growth, increasing the proportion of ar modes, including shift towards Park & Ride.
+residents have convenient access to local services and facilities by walking, cycling and public transport.
+They have the potential to enable focussed investment in public transport and cycling infrastructure, delivering high quality services to provide a significantly higher modal share of travel by non-car modes than village based growth options.
+The Local Plans CSRM report found that the greater distance from Cambridge would mean higher levels of car use than an edge of Cambridge focus but site specific transport measures would reduce the impact of growth, increasing the proportion of trips made by non-car modes, including shift towards Park & Ride.

-ainable settlement, new settlements can be developed th both employment delivering jobs locally and s of higher order than with village focused gh this option will still provide homes a greater idge than the edge of Cambridge option.
+If designed as a sustainable settlement, new settlements can be developed with a mix of uses with both employment delivering jobs locally and services and facilities of higher order than with village focused development, although this option will still provide homes a greater distance from Cambridge than the edge of Cambridge option.

-nfirmed the fact that higher property values within and the make the edge of Cambridge sites more viable than aning that facilities and infrastructure are more viable. elivery Study 2015 identifies the costs associated with ese costs are higher than incremental growth of Transport schemes identified to support new insive, but would also provide benefit to existing pected that City Deal funding would be available to hajor infrastructure required to make the new and sustainable.
+Viability work has confirmed the fact that higher property values within and close to the City Centre make the edge of Cambridge sites more viable than new settlements, meaning that facilities and infrastructure are more viable.
+The Infrastructure Delivery Study 2015 identifies the costs associated with new settlements.
+These costs are higher than incremental growth of existing settlements.
+Transport schemes identified to support new settlements are expensive, but would also provide benefit to existing communities.
+It is expected that City Deal funding would be available to support delivery of major infrastructure required to make the new settlements viable and sustainable.